alexandreclem/CyberTools-with-Python/README.md

 ## Cybersecurity Tools with Python

 ### What does it do?
-Implementation of three tools in Python using the Scapy library: Port scanner, Sniffer, DOS simulator.
-The tools run specifficaly in unix-based systems, all tests was done using virtual machines with virtualbox NAT network environments.
+Implementation of three tools in Python using the Scapy library: Port scanner, Sniffer and DOS simulator.
+The tools run specificaly in unix-based systems, all tests were done using virtual machines with VirtualBox NAT network environments.

 ### How to Use?